Jcabs14/unit-4-game/README.md

 Each time when the game starts, the game will change the value of each crystal.

-PS: Be sure to have sound!
+PS: Be sure to have sound on!